iqbalyarkhan/old-website/content/2020-03-17--Minimum-Spanning-Tree.md

-that's because 1-2 and 1-3 and we're trying to add the 2-3 connection which would create the 1-2-3 cycle so we ignore 2-3.
+that's because edges 1-2 and 1-3 already exist and we're trying to add the 2-3 edge which would create the 1-2-3 cycle so we ignore 2-3.
 0-1 would also create a cycle which is also ignored.
 We then finally add the last edge, 3-4 and complete the MST:

 ![Directed-Graph](images/mst/mst-6.png)